bhumish/bhumish.github.io/content/posts/mcp-security-checklist/index.md

  - **Test the injection via all content returning fields.** Check for content within page titles, labels, comments, custom fields, space descriptions, username, etc. All these items come as tool outputs.

 #### Input Fuzzing

+Send malformed inputs that violate the declared schema.
+Wrong types, boundary violations (max length + 1, negative integers), missing required fields, extra unexpected fields.
+Document whether the server returns clean errors or crashes.
+ Test path traversal in resource URI parameters.
+If a tool accepts a page ID or file path, try: ../../../etc/passwd, %2e%2e%2f, absolute paths.
+Resource URIs passed to filesystem operations are especially vulnerable.
+ Test for SSRF in URL parameters.
+If any tool accepts a URL, try pointing it at internal services: http://169.254.169.254/metadata (AWS metadata endpoint), http://localhost:8080/admin, internal database ports.
+SSRF via MCP tools is a real and underexplored attack vector.

+- **Send malformed inputs that violate the declared schema.** Examples would be wrong types, boundary violations (greater than max length, negative integers), missing fields, additional fields.
+See if the server returns any errors, do the errors contain extra information, or the server directly crashes.
+- **Test for path traversal in resource URI parameters.** If the tool accepts a page ID or file path, try variants of traversal attempts like `../../etc/passwd`, absolute paths.
+- **Test for SSRF in URL parameters.** If any tools accepts an URL, try pointing that to internal services like the AWS metadata endpoint, or other points like `https://localhost:8080/admin`, internal DB ports.

+#### Auth Testing

+Replay a token after session expiry — verify it is rejected.
+ Present a token issued for a different service — verify it is rejected (audience check).
+If you have access to another service's token in the same OAuth infrastructure, try presenting it to the MCP server.
+It should return 401.
+ Attempt to access resources belonging to User B while authenticated as User A. Use User A's session to request a Confluence page that only User B has access to.
+The server should reject it based on underlying Atlassian permissions.
+ Use a token with narrow scopes to call a tool requiring broader scopes.
+Get a token with only read:confluence.
+Try to call create_page.
+The server should deny it — even if the token is otherwise valid and unexpired.

+- **Replay a token after session expiry - verify that it is rejected.**
+- **Present a token which is issued for a different service - and verify that it gets rejected.**
+- **Attempt to access resources belonging to one user while authenticated as another user.**
+- **Use a token with narrow scopes and use that to call a tool requiring broader scopes.** Get a token with only `read:confluence`.
+Now call `create_page`.
+The server should ideally deny it.

+#### Logging and Verification

+- **Trigger authentication related functions and see everything gets logged.** Example, multiple failed logins and successful logins.
+- **Check the logs do not contain any sensitive information.**

+___

+This servers as a checklist to get started on a security review of any MCP implementation.
+MCP being a new technology, the spec keeps evolving and the threat landscape moves fast along with it.

+~ Eti ~